Divorcing individuals Protect yourself and your financial future.

 How will I be financially secure once the divorce is final?

 Throughout the process and based on the drafts of the marital settlement, I’ll provide illustrations so you’ll have a clear idea of where you’ll be financially.

 Should I get an attorney?

 An attorney can be very helpful navigating the many legal aspects of divorce.
-However, know that there are multiple ways to settle a divorce that don’t require an attorney.
+However, know that there are multiple ways to approach the divorce process.

 Where do I get a QDRO?